 The mother of Leonard Beckers, co-manager of the baseball team, died June 16.
-Mrs. Beckers was 83 years of age, Death was Beckers was 83 years of age.
+Mrs. Beckers was 83 years of age.
 Death was caused by intestinal trouble and Leonard says that an operation was out of the question due to her advanced age.

-Starter Harry Patterson died from a cerebral bemorrhage and was buried from his late residence, 2454 Pensacola Ave., on May 26, with Masonic funeral services.
-Interment Acacia Park Cemetery.
+Starter Harry Patterson died from a cerebral hemorrhage and was buried from his late residence, 2454 Pensacola Ave., on May 26, with Masonic funeral services.
+Interment

+Acacia Park Cemetery.